itsyenmyvo22/X12/README.md

   }` #made a function to subtract numbers
 <<<<<<< HEAD

 Hi this is Yenmy
 =======
  Hello this is natalie
 >>>>>>> 281a7ce8f629cdebf312c1f0723c786f6e5e47f4

+Hello world